 To answer these questions, let’s look at some hypothetical examples.
 In sticking with our earlier $40,000 withdrawal, let’s be optimistic and assume it only takes you 5 years to replenish your fund.
 In that amount of time, if your $40,000 investment made the historical 8% return from the stock market, it would have grown to $58,773.12.

-Are you starting to see how big of an impact taking from your retirment is?
+Are you starting to see how big of an impact taking from your retirement is?

-Is It Smart To Borrow From My 401k To Pay Off Debt?
+Should I Borrow From My 401k Account To Pay Off Debt?

 An argument for borrowing (intending to pay back) from your 401k is to eliminate a large debt with a high-interest rate.
-Say for instance your $40,000 debt is on a credit card with a 16% interest rate.
+Say for instance your $40,000 debt is on a credit card at 16% interest.
 On the outside, it may seem like a no-brainer to forfeit the 8% a year on your investment instead of paying 16% interest on that debt.

-Unfortunately, we need to remember the 10% penalty that it taked on.
-So in order to pay off that $40,000 credit card debt, we would need to take $44,444.55 out of our retirment to account for the tax penalty.
+Unfortunately, we need to remember the 10% penalty that was added on.
+So to pay off that $40,000 debt, we would need to take $44,444.55 out of our retirement to account for the penalty.